+- Compulsory Courses (12 ECTS).

+- Specialty Course (4 ECTS).

+- Elective Course (4 ECTS).

-- General Pedagogy (20% of the total hours). - Independent Study (20% of the total hours). - Specialty Didactics (20% of the total hours). - Teaching Practice Experience, TPE (Scholiki Embiria) (40% of the total hours).
+- Specialty Didactics (8 ECTS).

+- Teaching Practice Experience, TPE (Scholiki Embiria) (20 ECTS).

-General Pedagogy must be attended by all teachers irrespective of their speciality.
-Independent Study and the Specialty Didactics are designed according to the speciality of each teacher.
-The practical subject is the TPE whereby teachers observe 100 teaching periods and teach for 50 periods in a real school environment.
+Compulsory courses must be attended by all teachers irrespective of their speciality.
+In the case of the elective course, the participants select the course they wish from a list of courses provided.
+The specialty course and specialty didactics are designed according to the specialty of each teacher.
+The practical subject is the TPE where teachers participate in a number of teaching periods and teach for a number of periods in a real school environment.